First of all, as a Polishman I feel obliged to apologise for your experience at Warsaw Modlin Airport.

-The elements will get you, just as when you arrived.
+The elements will get you again, just as when you arrived.
 Modlin Airport does not give a shit.

 Traveling through Warsaw Modlin Airport is like traveling through some third world country.
 Is annoying, frustrating and has a potential to ruin your trip right at the beginning.

 Traveling with a family or with small children is certainly a big no-no, unless you are a kind of prepper/survivalist type who travels with small children across Amazon jungle.

 Modlin is also not for you if you are a bit older or cannot stand up for a long time.

-You see, my own requirements are very low.
-I am a poor emigrant worker, used to second class travel and Ryanair level of service.
+You see, my own requirements and expectations are already very low.
+I am a poor emigrant worker, well used to second class travel and Ryanair level of service.

 Given the above, what goes on in Warsaw Modlin Airport is too much even for me, on many levels.
 The only reason I used this airport more than once, was money.